hsiangwei0903/hsiangwei0903.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hsiang-Wei Huang is a current Ph.D. student in the Department of Electrical Computer Engineering at the University of Washington.
+I am a first-year Ph.D. student studying Electrical and Computer Engineering at the University of Washington.
 I am working with Prof. Jenq-Neng Hwang and the Information Processing Lab.
 My research interests lie around Multi-Object Tracking, Object Re-ID and Action Recognition.